openvinotoolkit/openvino/src/bindings/js/node/README.md

 ## Package usage in Electron applications

-To use this package in development of Electron applications, make sure that in your system installed [Build Tools for Visual Studio](https://aka.ms/vs/17/release/vs_BuildTools.exe)
+To use this package in development of Electron applications on Windows, make sure that in your system installed [Build Tools for Visual Studio](https://aka.ms/vs/17/release/vs_BuildTools.exe)

 ## Build From Sources